hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-T﻿ype below command to install the MySQL database to the namespace *mysql*:
+T﻿ype command shown below to install the MySQL database to the namespace *mysql*: